-These Roasted Pepper, Zucchini and Corn Rajas Shrimp Tacos are a favorite taco recipe in my household and I am FINALLY sharing them with you all along with an amazing Wolf Gourmet giveaway!
+These Roasted Pepper, Zucchini and Corn Rajas Shrimp Tacos are a favorite taco recipe in my household.
 This post is sponsored by Wolf Gourmet.
-I received a set of their gorgeous stainless steel pans to review and cook with and I got to choose one from the set to give to one lucky reader.
-Giveaway is at the end of the post after the recipe.
-But first, the review and recipe.
+I received a set of their gorgeous stainless steel pans to review.

 I posted a funny meme on my Facebook page the other day ” If you had to choose between eating tacos every day or being skinny for the rest of your life, which would you choose?
 Hard or soft tacos?”
 Now I don’t want to get into the skinny not skinny debate since I believe healthy people can come in all shapes and sizes and body shaming isn’t my thing, but I LOVE that 99% of the responses were what kind of taco they would eat.
 I love tacos.
 I am a huge fan of crispy or hard shell chicken tacos and shrimp tacos, but I also love soft shell tacos Al pastor.
 Especially with pineapple.
 And a margarita.

 When Wolf Gourmet sent me this gorgeous pots and pans set, I knew I wanted to make a recipe that used many of the pans so I could test them all out.
 They were so shiny and new, I almost didn’t want to cook with them but just stare at them.
 But I needed to test them and see how well they cook and clean up after.
 You can see the full set online at Bloomingdales to see what all is in the set.